picture courtesy of Donnie Ray Jones

 When is payment due for the classes?

-Parents are encouraged to pay the entire fee before the class starts, which allows parents the freedom to not have to keep up with the payment schedule.
-If the payment needs to be divided, it can be done in two payments.
-Half of the class fee will be due before the class starts and the other half would be paid half way through the class.
+Parents are asked to pay the entire fee before the class starts, which allows parents the freedom to not have to keep up with the payment schedule.